Learn more about our services, in-person hours and other resources.

 New and returning students may register through MyAACC, by fax, mail or in person.
 Payment is due at the time of registration.

 Payment for noncredit courses is due at the time of registration.
 AACC accepts American Express, MasterCard, Visa, Discover, check, money order and cash.
 Cash is accepted only at the Cashier's office in Arnold.

-No refund will be given after the first scheduled class meeting has started.
+Refund will not be given after the first scheduled class meeting has started.
 To receive a refund for a noncredit course that has not started, drop the course by submitting a fully completed registration or drop form by fax, mail, in person at one of our registration sites or through MyAACC.
-Call 410-777-2325 with any questions regarding a refund for a noncredit course.
+Refer to Noncredit Course Policies for information on Refunds and Refund Exception Requests.

 A penalty of $25 is charged each time your check has been returned by your bank.
 We will resubmit your check only once unless your bank indicates that we cannot resubmit it.
 Once a check has been returned more than once or you have had more than one returned check posted to your account, you will have to use cash, certified check, money order or credit card for all future payments.